ibm-cloud-docs/vmware/vmware-vsphere-6.md

 ## VMware vRealize
 {: #vmware-vrealize-features}

-**Intended Use:** The VMware vRealize Suite is an enterprise-ready, cloud management platform that you can use to manage a heterogeneous, hybrid cloud.
+**Intended use:** The VMware vRealize Suite is an enterprise-ready, cloud management platform that you can use to manage a heterogeneous, hybrid cloud.

-**User Interface:** vCenter Clients, VMware API, VMware CLI
+**User interface:** vCenter Clients, VMware API, VMware CLI

-**License Model:** Per processor per month
+**License model:** Per processor per month

 **Features:**
 * vRealize Automation - Automated delivery of personalized infrastructure, applications, and custom IT services.